-If approved, EIPS will communicate with parents, staff and stakeholders in regard to process and next steps to be completed during the 2022-23 school year.
+If approved, EIPS will notify the Minister in writing of the decision of the Board, and will inform parents, staff and stakeholders in regard to the process and next steps to be completed.

-ATTACHMENT(S):
+ATTACHMENT(S)

 - 1. Board Policy 15: School Closure and Program Reduction - 2.
 Education Act, Section 62, Closure of schools - 3.
 Andrew School Population History - 4.
 Census Population Change Data - 5.
 Lamont County Elementary, Junior and Senior High Rural Attendance Boundaries - 6.
 Scatter Plot Map: 2023-24 Andrew K-6 Student Residence - 7.
-Lamont Elementary, A.L Horton and Mundare Enrolment
+Lamont Elementary, A.L Horton and Mundare Enrolment - 8.
+Andrew School Community Meeting: April 25, 2023